Weed Him Out: Massachusetts Mayor Popped, Allegedly Extorted Vulnerable Marijuana Vendors Out Of Six-Figures

 Jasiel Correia II Arrested On Federal Extortion Charges

-It seems like the mayor of Massachusetts thought life was a drama series and he could get away with extorting desperate weed vendors in the area, but instead, he’s been popped on extortion charges.
+Seems like the mayor of Fall River, Massachusetts thought life was a drama series and he could get away with extorting desperate weed vendors in the area, but instead, he’s been popped on extortion charges.

 According to USA Today, Jasiel Correia II, 27, was arrested Friday on federal extortion charges for allegedly operating a scheme to help marijuana vendors get approval to operate in exchange for hundreds of thousands of dollars in bribes.
 Allegedly Correia agreed to sign non-opposition letters in return for significant six-figure payments from four marijuana vendors looking to open businesses in the city.